Not a member? Sign Up!

-Emily Sheera Cutler and Brette Tell have both found the Painted Brain to be a helpful, compassionate alternative to the abusive medical treatment they experienced while hospitalized.
-“The Painted Brain provides healing through community building and creativity,” says Cutler.
+Emily Aronson and Brette Tell have both found the Painted Brain to be a helpful, compassionate alternative to the abusive medical treatment they experienced while hospitalized.
+“The Painted Brain provides healing through community building and creativity,” says Aronson.
 “I am very grateful to be part of a mental health community that respects the dignity and autonomy of every member.”

 Psychiatry is the only medical specialty to have its own survivor movement – not from the illnesses it hopes to treat, but from the practices of the profession itself.
 Please click here to read testimonies of psychiatric survivors.